No, engine oil does not conduct electricity.

 Does Alcohol Conduct Electricity

 It’s a common misconception that alcohol conducts electricity, but the truth is that it doesn’t.
-Alcohol is actually a insulator, meaning that it doesn’t allow electrical current to flow through it easily.
+Alcohol is actually an insulator, meaning that it doesn’t allow electrical current to flow through it easily.
 This is why you can touch an electrified fence without getting shocked if you have alcohol on your skin – the alcohol prevents the current from flowing through your body.

 When you add alcohol to a liquid, it can help to dissolve things like salt or sugar.
 This gives the impression that alcohol is somehow ‘conducting’ these substances, when in reality it’s just helping them to dissolve more easily.
 So there you have it – despite what you may have heard, alcohol does not conduct electricity!